 All information given is to be taken as a guide only.
-The Little Pig Pen does not except liability for any actions taken by any persons on reliance of its content.
+The Little Pig Pen does not accept liability for any actions taken by any persons on reliance of its content.

 - Any meat product including pies, sausage rolls, bacon and cheese rolls, pizza, deli meats, table scraps, etc.

-- Any carcass or part of a carcass of any mammal including meat, bones, blood, offal and hide (pigs that feed on carcases are also at risk of contracting anthrax, which is contagious to humans).
+- Any carcass or part of a carcass of any mammal including meat, bones, blood, offal and hide (pigs that feed on carcasses are also at risk of contracting anthrax, which is contagious to humans)

 These restrictions apply to all pigs, including pet pigs.
 Pigs also should not be fed onions, alcohol, chocolate, caffeine or urea.
 Miniature pigs should not be fed Pig Grower Pellets as they are too high in protein and can contain growth hormones.
 If you aren’t sure, don’t feed it to them!

 Miniature pigs are very social and quickly become attached to most other pets and animals.
-My pigs have always gotten along with every animal they have encountered; horses, calves, lambs, chickens and even my toy poodle.
+Our pigs have always gotten along with every animal they have encountered; horses, calves, lambs, chickens and even our toy poodle.
 Occasionally a piglet and another pet may clash, but for the most part, they will love everyone, two legs and four.

 A miniature pig will live between 12-15 years.
 For this reason, a miniature pig is a pet for the long term, and you should consider whether you can make this long-term commitment.

-When a miniature pig is moving dirt with their snout they are not digging in the way that a dog does.
-They are using their snout to look for grubs and plant roots and other tasty things in the soil.
+When a miniature pig is moving dirt with their snout, they are not digging in the way a dog does.
+They are using their snout to look for grubs and plant roots, and other tasty things in the soil.

 A miniature pig will be happiest in a nice paddock of one acre or more.
 A large backyard can be ok for a miniature pig, provided that the person or family have a suitable lifestyle that will allow them time to take the pig for daily walks.
-If a miniature pig is confined to a small area they can get bored and take their boredom out on your garden, and become overweight if they are not getting enough exercise.
+If a miniature pig is confined to a small area, they can get bored, take their boredom out on your garden, and become overweight if they do not get enough exercise.
 A miniature pig cannot live in a unit or apartment.

-I don’t believe one sex of miniature pig makes a better pet than the other, if they are de-sexed.
+We don’t believe one sex of miniature pig makes a better pet than the other if they are de-sexed.
 It can all just come down to whether you are a girl pet person or a boy pet person.

-One of the main diseases pig owners should be vaccinating their pigs against is Leptospirosis as Lepto is zoonotic, meaning humans can pick up the bacteria from contact with the urine of an infected pig.
-In some cases, a swines leptospirosis infection is asymptomatic.
-When symptoms do occur they can include fever, muscle pain, vomiting and diarrhea, loss of appetite, lethargy, depression, and blood in the urine.
+One of the primary diseases pig owners should be vaccinating their pigs against is Leptospirosis.
+Lepto is zoonotic, meaning humans can pick up the bacteria from contact with the urine of an infected pig.
+In some cases, a swine’s leptospirosis infection is asymptomatic.
+When symptoms occur, they can include fever, muscle pain, vomiting and diarrhea, loss of appetite, lethargy, depression, and blood in the urine.

-PLEvac does cover both of these which we vaccinate all of our piglets with at 6 weeks of age before they leave our farm to go to their new homes.
+PLEvac does cover both of these, which we vaccinate all of our piglets with at six weeks of age before they leave our farm to go to their new homes.
 Our vet recommends that piglets be given a booster of the PLEvac vaccine approximately 4-6 weeks after their initial vaccination.